JetBrains/space-slack-unfurls/README.md

 Remember to reconfigure the Slack application settings and then reinstall the application to both Slack workspace and Space organization whenever the ngrok tunnel is reestablished with a new address.
 Space allows multiple applications with the same name, so it's better to drop the previous installations from the test organization before installing the application afresh.

+# License

+`Space Slack Link Previews` is distributed under the terms of the Apache License (Version 2.0).